An Alarming Increase in Pancreatic Cancer

-Pancreatic cancer has seen a noticeable increase in recent years.
-According to the WHO (World Health Organization), it is currently listed among the 5 most deadly cancers, behind lung, breast, stomach, and colon cancer.
+There has been an alarming increase in pancreatic cancer in recent years.
+According to the WHO (World Health Organization), it is currently among the 5 deadliest cancers, behind lung, breast, stomach, and colon cancer.

-But according to works published in specialized magazines like Science Daily, in 2030 it could rise ranks to be the second most deadly.
+But according to research published in specialized magazines like Science Daily, in 2030 it could even become the second most deadly.
 This is extremely worrying, especially considering the fact that this type of cancer generally goes undetected and is asymptomatic at first.

-You can’t forget one important fact, however: if pancreatic cancer ranks more deadly in the upcoming decades, this means that science has advanced and death rates from breast or colon cancer have continued to decline.
+You can’t forget one important fact, however.
+If pancreatic cancer is going to rank higher in the upcoming decades, this means that science has advanced and death rates from breast or colon cancer have continued to decline.

 This is something positive to keep in mind.
-We can’t forget that cancer is a disease to be treated, not a death sentence.
+We can’t forget that cancer is a disease we need to treat, not a death sentence.
 It means you need to fight, and have confidence in science, which keeps advancing every day.

 Today, we would like to talk about what could be causing this increase in pancreatic cancer.

-One fact that you can’t leave behind is that life expectancy is growing longer.
+One fact that you can’t ignore is that life expectancy is growing higher and higher.
 This means there’s a larger population of elderly individuals that could develop certain diseases.

 Pancreatic cancer generally appears between 46 and 75 years of age.
 The most common age to be diagnosed, however, is 71.
 From then on, your risk of contracting pancreatic cancer increases.